Last updated on May 19th, 2022

 The complete version of the citizenship practice test tries to match the Australian citizenship test as closely as possible.

-Just like a real test, it is a multiple-choice test which needs to be completed in 45 minutes.
+Just like a real test, it is a multiple-choice test that needs to be completed in 45 minutes.
 You need to answer 15 questions correctly to pass.
 You can practice it as many times as you want.

-The test fetches 20 random questions from the pool of over 250 unique questions each time you try it.
+The test fetches 20 random questions from the pool of over 250 unique practice questions each time you try it.

 Section-wise Practice Tests

-There are three set of practice tests.
+There are four set of practice tests.

 Practice test for Part 1 – Australia and its people